TheRedstoneDEV-DE/JaviVoiceAssistant/README.md

 - Java

-- Git
+- Git (optional, only for downloading)

-  *meida control, volume control and some other things WILL NOT WORK!*
+  *meida control, volume control and some other features WILL NOT WORK on Windows!*